-Stanley Louissaint, Principal and Founder of Fluid Designs and ASCII Group member, shares the steps you need to follow there are four basic steps to implementing a quote management system that will result in the greatest benefits to your business:
+Stanley Louissaint, Principal and Founder of Fluid Designs and ASCII Group member, shares the steps you need to follow.
+There are four basic steps to implementing a quote management system that will result in the most significant benefits to your business:

 1Establish a standardized quote process.